NdukaClara/fraudshield/README.md

-# 🛡️ FraudShield — Real-Time Fraud Detection Pipeline
+# 🛡️ FraudShieldIQ — Real-Time Fraud Detection Pipeline

-**FraudShield** is a real-time data engineering project designed to simulate how financial institutions handle and detect suspicious transactions in live data streams.
+**FraudShieldIQ** is a real-time data engineering project designed to simulate how financial institutions handle and detect suspicious transactions in live data streams.

 Built with **Kafka**, **PostgreSQL**, and **Streamlit**, the project demonstrates how streaming data pipelines can power real-time fraud analytics — from ingestion to visualization.